varunarya10/unittest2/README.txt

 unittest2 is a backport of the new features added to the unittest testing framework in Python 2.7.
 It is tested to run on Python 2.4 - 2.7.

-Thanks to Mark Roddy, there is also a version of for Python 2.3.
-This is maintained as a separate branch and is a separate download.

 To use unittest2 instead of unittest simply replace ``import unittest`` with ``import unittest2``.